 We stock an extensive range of both standard and specialised fasteners, ensuring that our breakdown response service is prompt.
 If we don't have it we will source it.
 We manufacture standard and custom fasteners to our clients specifications in either Steel, Stainless Steel, Brass & more.

-Industrial fasteners are hardware that are used to hold materials together.
+Industrial fasteners are hardware that is used to hold materials together.
 This category is incredibly broad; over 500,000 types of hardware fall under the fastener umbrella.
 Across industrial and commercial settings, fasteners are used in literally thousands of applications.
 They do everything from holding cars together, to connecting building structures, to securing orthopedic implants.

 Fasteners are usually made of metal, but in some applications, they are simply made of plastic.
 Most metal fasteners are manufactured from steel, stainless steel, brass, bronze, or titanium.